Matt Groening: Personal life

 Groening and Deborah Caplan married in 1986 and had two sons together, Homer (who goes by Will) and Abe, both of whom Groening occasionally portrays as rabbits in Life in Hell.
 The couple divorced in 1999.

-In 2011, Groening married Argentine artist Agustina Picasso after a four-year relationship, and became stepfather to her daughter Camila Costantini.
+In 2011, Groening married Agustina Picasso, an Argentine artist, after a four-year relationship, and became stepfather to her daughter Camila Costantini.
 In May 2013, Picasso gave birth to Nathaniel Philip Picasso Groening, named after writer Nathanael West.
 She joked that "his godfather is SpongeBob's creator Stephen Hillenburg".
 In 2015, Groening's daughters Luna Margaret and India Mia were born.
 On June 16, 2018, he became the father of twins for a second time when his wife gave birth to Sol Matthew and Venus Ruth, announced via Instagram.
 In 2020, their daughter Nirvana was born.
-In January 2022, Groening's tenth child Satori was born.
+In January 2022, they had another child, Satori.
+In 2024, they had their eighth child together, Shivani, Groening's eleventh.

-Matt was the brother-in-law of Hey Arnold!, Dinosaur Train and Ready Jet Go! creator, Craig Bartlett, who was married to Groening's sister, Lisa, until they divorced in 2015.
+Groening's brother-in-law is Craig Bartlett, the creator of Hey Arnold!, Dinosaur Train, and Ready Jet Go!.
+He is married to Groening's sister, Lisa, but they separated in 2015.
 Bartlett used to appear in Simpsons Illustrated.

-Groening is a self-identified agnostic.
+Groening is an agnostic.

-Groening was mentioned in a lawsuit by Virginia Giuffre over allegedly being forced by sex trafficker Jeffrey Epstein to massage Groening's feet while on Epstein's jet in 2001.

 Politics

 Groening has made a number of campaign contributions, all towards Democratic Party candidates and organizations.
-He has donated money to the unsuccessful presidential campaigns of Democratic candidates Al Gore in 2000 and John Kerry in 2004, as well as previously donating to Kerry's Massachusetts senator campaign.
+He has donated money to the unsuccessful presidential campaigns of Democratic candidates Al Gore in 2000 and John Kerry in 2004, as well as previously donating to Kerry's campaign for Senator from Massachusetts.
 Groening also collectively donated to the Democratic senatorial campaign committee and to the Senate campaigns of Barbara Boxer (California), Dianne Feinstein (California), Paul Simon (Illinois), Ted Kennedy (Massachusetts), Carl Levin (Michigan), Hillary Clinton (New York), Harvey Gantt (North Carolina), Howard Metzenbaum (Ohio), and Tom Bruggere (Oregon).
 He also donated to the now-defunct Hollywood Women's Political Committee, which supported and campaigned for the Democratic Party.
-His first cousin, Laurie Monnes Anderson, was a member of the Oregon State Senate, representing eastern Multnomah County.
+His first cousin on his mom's side, Laurie Monnes Anderson, was a member of the Oregon State Senate, representing eastern Multnomah County.

-In an interview with Wired from 1999, he stated that if he was president, his first act would be "campaign finance reform", stating that it is "a real detriment to democracy".
+In an interview with Wired from 1999, he stated that if he were president, his first act would be "campaign finance reform", observing that modern campaign funding is "a real detriment to democracy".

+Groening has a great disdain towards former President Richard Nixon, and enjoyed ridiculing him by making him the butt of jokes in The Simpsons and Futurama.

+Influences

+He has cited cartoonists Robert Crumb, Kim Deitch, Dr. Seuss, Charles M. Schulz, Walt Kelly, George Herriman, Ronald Searle, Ernie Bushmiller, and Lynda Barry as well as Golden Age animators such as Walt Disney, Max Fleischer, Tex Avery, Chuck Jones, and Jay Ward as influences on his animation.